-With all the home renovation shows, loosening of ADU regulations, a slowing economy, historically low-interest rates, and the mood of millennials to rent instead of own, income property has been on an uptick since the Great Recession.
+With all the home renovation shows, the loosening of ADU regulations, the teady economy, historically low interest rates, and millennials’ preference for renting, the number of people who own income property has increased since the Great Recession.

-But as an agent; with limited time & resources, the question is this:
+But as an agent with limited time and resources, the question is this:

 How do you minimize your exposure (time & expenses) while still encouraging your clients to begin their discovery process and unleash their “inner investor spirit”.

-However, you can read the post in its entirety by clicking on the link!
+However, you can read the entire post by clicking on the link!

 10 Tips for Buying Rental Property